Our top tips for your stay in Amsterdam

 Anne Frank Museum

-Prinsengracht 263-267.
 A moving reminder of the atrocities of WW2.
-Vist the hidden house where Anne Frank and her family hid.
-Tickets are released on the first Tuesday of the month for the following month – book as soon as you can as the sell out fast.
+Vist the hidden house where Anne Frank and her family lived.
+Tickets released on the first Tuesday of the month for the following month – book as soon as you can as tickets sell out fast.
 If you’ve not been successful in pre-booking tickets, keep checking as sometimes more tickets are released.
-Entrance is by reservation only.
-6 mins walk
+Admission by reservation only.

 Flagship Boat tour

 The top rated boat tour in Amsterdam.
 Departing from Anne Frank House and the Rijksmuseum.
 Flagship Amsterdam is the brainchild of three young Dutch entrepreneurs (and wannabe pirates) who own 23 electric boats.
 True Amsterdam hospitality with drinks on board and incredibly enthusiastic local hosts.
 You can also arrange a private boat tour by prior arrangement. €19,50 for a round trip of 1h.

 Damrak 6.
 Smaller, more private boat than the larger tourist canal boats (max 12 passengers) and travels by eco-friendly and silent electric motor.
 Closest pick up point at Pier 6 on Damrak (closest pier to Centraal Station).
 Stromma.nl offers many other boat cruises too (see website) but these are the best.
 You can also rent them privately by prior arrangement. €22,50 for a round trip of 1h15m.

 €60 per hour, min 2 hours.
 Nassaukade 69 (15 mins walk)

 Fun with kids – take the free ferry from behind Central Station (the leftmost one) to the boat.
 Various tour lengths and departure times.
 Prebook!

 Amsterdam Light Festival